Mohamedlabib25/Spark_pipline_fetching_tweets/README.md

-The final output is a sum of the tweets' measures and the count of tweets for each club from the four chosen ones, grouped by year, month, day, and hour.
+The final output is a sum of the tweets' measures and the count of tweets for each club from the four chosen ones, grouped by year, month, day, and hour. here is a sample from the fact table
 <div align="center">
   <img src="https://user-images.githubusercontent.com/132618266/236658007-d2ec98a8-a8a7-4a19-ba4d-0623986d9a96.png" alt="image" />
 </div>